Joseni99/azure-iot-learn/Introduction.md

 9. **Azure IoT Hub:** A fully managed service for securely connecting, monitoring, and managing IoT devices.

 10. **Azure DevOps Services:** Provides a set of development tools for version control, build automation, release management, and more.

-11. **Azure Functions:** Allows you to build and run event-triggered functions without having to explicitly provision or manage infrastructure.

-12. **Azure DevOps Services:** A set of development tools for planning, tracking, coding, building, testing, and deploying applications.

 ### Azure Datacenter Architecture